 Sarah Grover has served as a member of the Board of Directors of Shift4 Payments, Inc. since June 2020 and from April 2021 to May 2021 served as our Interim Chief Marketing Officer.
-Ms. Grover is Principal of Sarah Grover, Inc. where she leverages her 35 years of hospitality industry experience leading global brands.
-Ms. Grover is hired to assess, stabilize and restructure global restaurant brands through data-driven and CPG growth strategies.
-For 25 years, Ms. Grover held a series of high impact-strategic roles for the global chain California Pizza Kitchen.
-Her leadership as EVP and Chief Brand & Concept Officer helped enable the company's growth from a ten-unit restaurant chain to a \$600 million global brand and through multiple private and public ownership transactions.
-As a respected marketing leader, Ms. Grover has been recognized as a Marketing 50 by Advertising Age, and in 2020 named one of the top 25 casual dining restaurant executives.
-Ms. Grover is on the board of ChowNow, the UCLA Annual Restaurant Conference and the non-profit Support + Feed.
+Ms. Grover is Principal of Sarah Grover, Inc., a strategic advisory firm focused on growth and transformation within the global hospitality industry.
+She brings more than 25 years of executive experience leading brand, marketing, and operational strategy for high-growth consumer and global restaurant companies.
+Ms. Grover spent the majority of her career at California Pizza Kitchen, where she held a series of senior leadership roles, including Executive Vice President and Chief Brand & Concept Officer.
+During her tenure, she played a key role in scaling the business from a regional 10-unit concept to a \$600 million global brand, successfully navigating multiple private equity and public company transitions.
+Recognized as a thought leader in brand strategy and customer engagement, Ms. Grover was named to Advertising Age's Marketing 50 and was recognized in 2020 as one of the Top 25 Executives in Casual Dining.
+She currently serves on the boards of ChowNow, Black Rock Coffee Bar, the UCLA Annual Restaurant Conference, and the non-profit Support + Feed.
 She holds a Bachelor of Arts in Communications from DePauw University.
 We believe Ms. Grover is qualified to serve on our Board of Directors due to her experience and insight acquired from leading companies in the restaurant and consumer industries.